CCMC Child Protection Policy

 However, in the context of this policy, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour.

-3. Additional forms of bullying within the school environment are as follows:
+3. Additional forms of bullying within the College environment are as follows:

 - subjecting an individual to unreasonable scrutiny;

 - excessive or unfair criticism about minor matters;

 - taking credit for another individual’s achievements;